If you’re looking for directions to Wolf Rocks Overlook in the Forbes State Forest, you’re in the right place!

 If navigating by GPS, use coordinates 40.11842, -79.17625 for the Wolf Rocks Trail Head parking area.

-Driving in from the Westmoreland County direction, I’d recommend coming up Linn Run Road through Linn Run State Park, and stopping off at Adams Falls on the way.
+Driving in from the Westmoreland County direction, I’d recommend coming up Linn Run Road through Linn Run State Park, and stopping off at Adam Falls on the way.

 Driving from the east in Somerset County, I’d recommend coming in via Laurel Summit Road, where you’ll pass right by the trail head for Beam Rocks Overlook.

 Hiking the Wolf Rocks Trail

-Most of the hike to Wolf Rocks Overlook takes place in the Forbes State Forest on a relatively flat, sometimes rocky, 2 mile trail (one-way) that allows you the option of doing the middle section as a loop.
+Most of the hike to Wolf Rocks Overlook takes place in the Forbes State Forest on a relatively flat, sometimes rocky, 2 mile trail (one-way).

-I typically hike the Wolf Rocks Trail in a counterclockwise 4 mile loop, doing the section marked in yellow on the map above on the way out, and the section marked in white on the way back to my vehicle.
+I typically hike the Wolf Rocks Trail in a counterclockwise 4 mile loop, doing the section marked in yellow on the map below on the way out, and the section marked in white on the way back to my vehicle.

-The trail itself is rather unremarkable, although you do pass though plenty of picturesque patches of laurel and tall ferns.
+The trail passes though plenty of picturesque patches of laurel and tall ferns.

 The real payoff is at the western terminus of the Wolf Rocks Trail, where it dead-ends into a 180 degree view of Linn Run State Park and Westmoreland County.